 Why is this second and not first?
-For most golfer the additional length won’t be worth the additional cost, but if you’re a serious golfer this is a great choice.
+For most golfers the additional length won’t be worth the additional cost, but if you’re a serious golfer this is a great choice.

-If you want a small, high-quality putting green which comes with over 50 drills look no further.
+If you want a small, high-quality putting green that comes with over 50 drills look no further.
 The WellPutt 10 and 13-feet greens are the original version of the WellPutt Volvik.

 They both run at 10 – 11.5 on the stimp meter which resembles PGA Tour speed greens – yep they are is quick.
 As with all WellPutt putting greens the quality of the mat provides a great roll.
 This is combined with some great visuals to practice your accuracy and to gain feedback on your pace control.

 Another great benefit is the 50+ training exercises included with the putting green.